 |Safety First!
 Note construction hats and vests for all partiers!|

-The boys were besides themselves with excitement........but was this all?
-Oh, heck no!
+The boys were beyond excited.....but was this all?
+No way!
 What is that rumbling noise out in the street?
-No way!
 It can't possible be Mister Bob, the BOBCAT DRIVER, can it?!

 And the boys got to sit in it and have daddy drive them up and down the street!
 So, how did this all come about?
-Well, mommy put on her "construction zone thinking hat" and called around to see if anyone knew a bobcat owner who wouldn't mind hiring himself out to make two little boys ecstatically happy!
-Amazingly, she discovered Mister Bob almost right around the corner!
-While driving past his house one day she eagle-eyed this little gem parked right in his driveway!
-Mister Bob the Bobcat Owner couldn't have been nicer about agreeing to make the surprise visit.
+Well, mommy put on her "construction zone thinking hat" and called around to see if anyone knew a bobcat owner who wouldn't mind hiring himself out to make two little boys ecstatically happy.
+She discovered Mister Bob almost right around the corner, eagle-eyeing this little gem parked right in his driveway!
+Mister Bob the Bobcat Owner couldn't have been nicer about agreeing to make the surprise visit that brought this celebration truly over-the-top!

-So......was the party over NOW?
-Oh, heck no again!
-Back inside for presents and cake and something grandma had up her sleeve for the girls to participate in.
-And, this one has a background story!
+One half hour later, it was back inside for presents and cake and something grandma had up her sleeve for the girls to participate in.
+This one has a background story!

-When the girls were young, I explained to them that entertainment wasn't as readily available to kids as it is now.
-If we wanted fun, we were pretty much on our own to invent it for ourselves - and yes!
-I do think that this was a good thing to experience.
-It has made me very resourceful!
-Anyway, I told them how my two sisters and I made homemade shoes for ourselves.
-We used cardboard for soles and strapped them on with nasty tasting brown paper tape that needed to be licked to become "stickable."
-So we constructed our shoes and took ourselves for walks, each carrying a roll of tape, well prepared for the (frequent) broken strap accompanied by a wail of, "REPAIRS!" - our signal to stop and wait politely until the wounded, limping sister was restored for another dozen or so steps!
+When the girls were young, I explained to them that my generation didn't live in a world of "toy gluttony" like they do today.
+If we wanted fun, we were usually on our own to invent it for ourselves.
+And, I do think that was a good thing to experience; it has made me very resourceful!
+Anyway, I told them how my two sisters and I fashioned homemade shoes for ourselves.
+We used cardboard for soles and strapped them on with nasty tasting brown paper tape that needed to be licked to become stick-able.
+We embarked on neighborhood walks, carrying spare rolls of tape, well prepared for the (frequent) broken strap accompanied by a wail of "REPAIRS!" - our signal to stop and wait until the limping sister was restored for another dozen or so steps!
 Well!
-The "Talking Barbie Doll" generation of the 80's would roll on the floor in gales of laughter, screaming, "REPAIRS!" at each telling, totally missing the point of courageous creativity in the face of 1950's "toy creativity!"
+The 80s generation screamed with laughter at each telling, totally missing the point of courageous creativity in the face of 1950s "entertainment poverty!"

-My daughters usually don't need bribes to encourage their participation in any kind of crazy, fun stuff, but throw in a few dollars worth of "prize money" and all three are immediately on- "no-questions-asked" -board, waiting to see what I had stashed in the three mysterious boxes I was about to hand out!
+My daughters usually don't need bribes to encourage their participation in any kind of crazy, fun stuff, but throw in a few dollars worth of prize money and all three are immediately on board.
+This time, they were dying to see what I had stashed in three mysterious boxes I was about to hand out!

 Each one contained identical items - 2 cardboard sheets big enough to trace an adult foot (I think you know what's coming here!), scissors, tape (couldn't find the nasty lickable stuff - gone to live with the dinosaurs, I imagine!), ribbon scraps, fake flowers, paper scraps, etc!